How to Use Google to Find the Jobs on Dot-Jobs Websites

-Registration of dot-jobs domain names has been limited to employers for use posting jobs.
+So far, registration of dot-jobs domain names has been limited to employers for use posting their jobs.
 This TLD should be a treasure trove of jobs that are relatively easy to find with Google.

 Dot-jobs sites should also be relatively scam-free.
 Should be!
 No guarantees, unfortunately.

-I haven’t been able to find any numbers on how many dot-jobs domains have been registered in the last 5 years, and how many of those registered are actually in use.
-Testing it today, using Google’s site search delimiter as described below, proved that many employers are using the dot-jobs TLD, and job seekers can find job postings with it.
+I haven’t been able to find any numbers on how many dot-jobs domains have been registered since 2005, or how many of those registered are actually in use.
+Testing it today, using Google’s site search delimiter, as described below, proved that many employers are using the dot-jobs TLD, and job seekers can find job postings with it.